 For example, in an increasingly digital just-in-time supply environment it is important to recognise you don’t necessarily need to maintain warehouses full of spares that will be eating up working capital that could be used more effectively elsewhere.
 Using an eProcurement system integrated between your system and a supplier’s website, effectively an integrated electronic catalogue, can also help to automate and streamline procurement.

-"Effective MRO is, very simply, about keeping things functioning and the lights on literally"Keith Johnson, Industry Sector Manager, RS
+"Effective MRO is, very simply, about keeping things functioning and the lights on"Brendan Free, Industry Sector Manager, RS Components

 Ultimately, an effective MRO strategy is about taking a step back and reviewing how and why the business is procuring in the way it has been, and then turning over every stone to see whether and how things can be done better.

-“Procurement can become a disruptor if it’s not managed carefully and can create tensions.
-It is important to recognise that it’s not just about where you can buy the cheapest spanner, it’s about what you’re buying being fit for purpose,” emphasises Johnson.
+“Procurement can become a disrupter if it’s not managed carefully and can create tensions.
+It is important to recognise that it’s not just about where you can buy the cheapest spanner, it’s about what you’re buying being fit for purpose,” emphasises Free.